 Salmon need a tailor-made environment to spawn successfully.
-Many schemes, like this one involving the Oregon Department of Fish and Wildlife, offer opportunities for the community and volunteers to help.
-Old Christmas trees are bound together to make reefs, which slow the river water, help the build-up of gravel, and contribute to water nutrients.
-Donate your tree to a local scheme or better still, go along and give a hand with reef-making.
+Many schemes, like one involving the Oregon Department of Fish and Wildlife, offer opportunities for the community and volunteers to help.
+Old Christmas trees are bound together to make reefs, which slow the river water, help the buildup of gravel, and contribute to water nutrients.
+Donate your tree to a local scheme or, better still, go along and give a hand with reef-making.

 Help a heronry